 Heat Transfer with High Thermal Conductivity: This example demonstrates Modulus for solving conjugate heat transfer problems with higher thermal conductivities that represent more realistic materials.

 FPGA Heat Sink with Laminar Flow: This example showcases the various features and architectures in Modulus for more complex geometry.

 Industrial Heat Sink: This example shows an even more complicated geometry with real physics.
-Such problems present a new class of complexities for the PINNs and we discuss the use of algorithms like hFTB (heat transfer coefficient forward temperature backward), gradient aggregation and surrogate modeling through gPC (generalized polynomial chaos) to tackle them.
+Such problems present a new class of complexities for the PINNs and algorithms like hFTB (heat transfer coefficient forward temperature backward), gradient aggregation and surrogate modeling through gPC (generalized polynomial chaos) are presented that help to tackle them.